 |State-wide crisis line||888.421.1100||Description: 24-hour crisis line|

 Sometimes when we experience behavior that is bias, we are unsure if it is a Title IX violation, and that is okay.
-There are many supports at Westminster to address bias behavior, including the Bias Education and Response Team.
+There are many supports at Westminster to address bias behavior, including the Bias Education and Support team.
 If you experience bias that you think may be a Title IX violation, you can submit a Title IX Report Form as well as a Bias Report Form.

 External Title IX Resources